ericdnbn/cnn-image-classifier-melanoma/README.md

 ## Business Understanding

-Skin cancer is the most common cancer in the United States and worldwide.

-More people are diagnosed with skin cancer each year in the U.S. than all other cancers combined.
+Skin cancer is the most common form of cancer in the United States and worldwide.
+In the United States, more people are diagnosed with skin cancer each year than all other cancers combined.

-Skin lesions, both benign and malignant, are typically diagnosed through clinical procedure, either using single image expert consensus or serial imaging.
+Clinical diagnosis of skin lesions is done using single image expert consensus or serial imaging.
 If a lesion is suspected to be malignant, the specific type of lesion is determined through histopathological analysis of a biopsy.

-A study from April of 2021 found that 99.06% of patients with a clinical diagnosis of benign skin lesions were truly free of malignancy, while 30.38% of patients with a clinical diagnosis of skin cancer actually had the disease and
-Clinical diagnoses are the first

-It is estimated that in 2018, biopsies of benign tumors cost between $624 million and $1.7 billion

-It is estimated that in 2018, biopsies of benign tumors cost between $624 million and $1.7 billion(https://ascopubs.org/doi/abs/10.1200/JCO.2018.36.15_suppl.e18903).
+According to a study published in April of 2021 in the Dermatology Research and Practice journal, 99.06% of the lesions clinically diagnosed as benign were actually benign, while 30.38% of the lesions clinically diagnosed as malignant were actually malignant(https://www.hindawi.com/journals/drp/2021/6618990).
+This means that less than 1% of the lesions diagnosed as benign in the study were actually malignant, and close to 70% of the lesions diagnosed as malignant in the study were actually benign.
+So while medical professionals are very precise when it comes to correctly diagnosing benign lesions, they are quite imprecise when it comes to correctly diagnosing malignant lesions.
+This makes sense given that medical professionals do not want to misdiagnose a malignant lesion as benign, but ultimately this imprecision makes clinical diagnosis somewhat inefficient.
+A study published in the Journal of Clinical Oncology in June of 2018, estimated that biopsies of benign tumors cost between $624 million and $1.7 billion(https://ascopubs.org/doi/abs/10.1200/JCO.2018.36.15_suppl.e18903).